 This allowed for a very visual roof.
 In addition, it also provided significant environmental benefits.
 The used product GreenCoat Pro BT features a Bio-based Technology (BT) coating with a substantial portion of Swedish rapeseed oil instead of fossil based oils, which are traditionally used.
 Additionally, GreenCoat® products are strongly resistant to corrosion, UV radiation, buckling and scratches, for a longer product life.

 Construction of the roof went according to plan, with GreenCoat® receiving praise for its easy handling and low thermal expansion, which helped to preserve the clean lines.
-The Mountain Grey colour was chosen from a wide colour library and helped to create a look that harmonizes with the wide range of other materials used in the striking new Baltic Station Market.
+The Mountain Grey color was chosen from a wide color library and helped to create a look that harmonizes with the wide range of other materials used in the striking new Baltic Station Market.

 Andrus Kõresaar, KOKO Architects

 In May of 2017, the renovated Baltic Station Market opened to much acclaim.
 Since then, it has been awarded the 2017 Construction of the Year Award by the Estonian Association of Architectural and Consulting Engineering Companies (EAACEC).
 It is also shortlisted for the prestigious 2018 World Architecture Festival (WAF) Award in the category “Old and New”.

 One source of inspiration came from a saw blade - the rhythm of the saw-teeth.
 We united the original warehouses with a roof-landscape that forms a row of saw-teeth and also creates the gable roof covering the limestone walls as well as the outside area of the market.

 The challenge was designing a functional program on three levels and not building out to the maximum volume of the surrounding area.
 We take pride in the successful outcome that, on the ground level, the whole area is car free and very convenient to walk around.